SUMMARY

 What most couples need in stage two isn’t an answer to the question “Is this relationship right?”
 They need a different question entirely: “What is this stage asking of us that we don’t yet know how to do?”

-The systemic lens: why we’ve been taught to fear stage two
+The Systemic Lens: why we’ve been taught to fear stage two

 We live in a culture that monetizes stage one and pathologizes stage two.
 Every romantic comedy, every pop song, every dating app algorithm is optimized around the neurochemistry of the first stage — the urgency, the idealization, the spark.
 And every time a relationship enters stage two, the culture whispers the same thing: maybe you’re with the wrong person.